huntertran/blogengine-aspnetcore/homework.md

 #### Homework

-- Install latest vesion of Visual Studio 2017 (15.7.x) or Visual Studio Code
+- Install latest version of Visual Studio 2017 (15.7.x) or Visual Studio Code
 - Install .NET Core SDK 2.1
 - Create an Empty ASP.NET Core Application
-- Explore the project stucture, project file (.cspro)
+- Explore the project structure, project file (.csproj)
-- Write some middlewares: Run, Use, Map
+- Write some middleware: Run, Use, Map
-- Create another project using MVC template with Athentication type Indiviual User Account, run the app
+- Create another project using MVC template with Authentication type Individual User Account, run the app
 - Learn and use some CLI commands such as dotnet build, dotnet run,...
 - Read the assignment